kirbx01/Hardware-Atlas/README.md

 ---

-Hardware Atlas is a project-first roadmap for learning hardware by **building, measuring, and debugging real things** — not by reading fourteen chapters before touching a breadboard.
+Hardware Atlas is a project-first roadmap for learning hardware by **building, measuring, and debugging real things** not by reading fourteen chapters before touching a breadboard.
 Every lesson tells you what to buy, what to build, what to measure, and what's likely to go wrong, in that order.

 > 💡 **Philosophy in one line:** predict it with math, build it, measure it, and compare the two.
 If $V = IR$ doesn't match what your multimeter says, the disagreement is the lesson, not the failure.

 This is **not a rigid curriculum**.
-Treat it like [awesome-electronics](https://github.com/kitspace/awesome-electronics) or [sindresorhus/awesome](https://github.com/sindresorhus/awesome): a curated map you dip into, not a checklist you're graded on.
+Treat it like [awesome-electronics](https://github.com/kitspace/awesome-electronics): a curated map you dip into, not a checklist you're graded on.
 Skip what you already know.
 Jump to what interests you.
 Come back for the rest later.

 ## 📑 Table of contents